-Description: Concert band is a performance ensemble for first performances will include holiday and spring concerts and music festival performances.
+Description: Concert band is a performance ensemble for first year high school or entry level band students.
+Other performances will include holiday and spring concerts and music festival performances.
 Members of this class become the LHS marching band.
 Additional rehearsals are held after school for instrument sectionals and half-time shows on the football field.
 All rehearsals (including band camp) and performances are mandatory.